Tangipahoa Parish, Louisiana

 The name Tangipahoa comes from an Acolapissa word meaning "ear of corn" or "those who gather corn."
 The parish was organized in 1869 during the Reconstruction era.

-Tangipahoa Parish comprises the Hammond, LA Metropolitan Statistical Area, which is also included in the New Orleans-Metairie-Hammond, LA-MS Combined Statistical Area.
+Tangipahoa Parish comprises the Hammond, LA Metropolitan Statistical Area, which is also included in the Baton Rouge–Hammond, LA Combined Statistical Area.
 It is one of what are called the Florida Parishes, at one time part of West Florida.

 History

 Tangipahoa Parish was created by Louisiana Act 85 on March 6, 1869, during the Reconstruction era.
 The parish was assembled from territories taken from Livingston Parish, St. Helena Parish, St. Tammany Parish, and Washington Parish.
 It was named after the Tangipahoa River and the historic Tangipahoa Native American people of this area.
 Tangipahoa is the youngest parish in the Florida Parishes region of southern Louisiana.

 Parts of this area had already been developed for sugar cane plantations when the parish was organized, and that industry depended on numerous African American laborers who were freedmen after the war.
 Mostly white yeomen farmers occupied areas in the piney woods and resisted planters' attempts at political dominance.
 African Americans comprised about one-quarter of the population overall in the Florida Parishes before the war but were prevalent in the plantation areas, where they had been enslaved laborers.

 The region developed rapidly during and after Reconstruction.
 Both physical and political conflicts arose in Tangipahoa Parish among interests related to construction of railroads, exploitation of timber, yeoman farmers in the piney woods keeping truck farms, and the beginning of manufacturing.

 Sugar cane had depended on the labor of large gangs of enslaved African Americans before the Civil War.
 After the war and emancipation, some freedmen stayed to work on the plantations as laborers.
 Others moved to New Orleans and other cities, seeking different work.
 This area had rapid development and received a high rate of immigrants and migrants from other areas of the country.
 Through the turn of the twentieth century, the eastern Florida Parishes had the most white mob violence and highest rate of lynchings (primarily of black men) in southern Louisiana.

 Especially after Reconstruction, whites helped black communities with flowers and food.
 Piney woods whites resisted the planters' efforts to restore their political power, but imposed their own brutal violence on freedmen.